Bella Thorne Shows Off Derriere In Black And White Striped Swimsuit Just Before ‘Famous In Love’ Finale

 “Wow ur gorgeous,” one more follower chimed in.

 In the caption of the image, Bella is plugging her hit Freeform show, Famous in Love.
-As Bustle reports, last night was the final episode of Season 2 of the show and there has been no announcement as to whether or not there will be a Season 3.
+As Bustle reports, last night was the final episode of Season 2 of the show, and there has been no announcement as to whether or not there will be a Season 3.
 According to the publication, ratings are down 22 percent from Season 1, with an average of 258,000 viewers.
 But if Bella’s fans have anything to do with it, they would absolutely love to see the show come back for another season.

 Many fans took to Bella’s latest Instagram post to express their sadness over the current season ending, with most of them begging Bella to help bring the show back.